QuBenhao/LeetCode/problems/problems_2844/problem.md

 # 2844.
-Minimum Operations to Make a Special Number
+Minimum Operations to Make a Special Number [Rating: 1588.48]

 <p>You are given a <strong>0-indexed</strong> string <code>num</code> representing a non-negative integer.</p>